buhrmi/bun-plugin-svelte/README.md

 When tasked with adding Svelte to an existing plain nodejs app, we were faced with the problem that almost all ways to use Svelte components within node relied on some sort of preprocessor or bundler, which would transpile import statements like `import Component from './component.svelte'` into something that nodejs could understand.
 However, adding a bundle step to an existing nodejs app isn't always desirable, especially when it worked well without bundling, and you don't want to burden your coworkers with additional steps.

 That's when we had the idea to just use Bun.
-Bun is a drop-in replacement for nodejs, which can be easily extended with plugins, to allow the import of file types, that usually have to be bundled or preprocessed in some way.
+Bun is a drop-in replacement for nodejs, which can be easily extended with plugins, to allow the import of file types that usually have to be bundled or preprocessed in some way.

 ## Usage